Manuela243/CSS-exercise/README.md

-# CSS exercises from Odin Journey
+# CSS exercises from Odin Project

 - This is to show while doing an exercise from Odin Journey on my knowledge and attempt of using CSS and HTML
 # Exercise 1